 A study of racial and ethnic groups in the United States.
 The course will cover immigration, the history and culture of nations from which immigrants came, and theoretical perspectives and data regarding each group's adaptation to and treatment by the dominant culture.
 Representative cultures from Africa, the Americas, Asia, and Europe will be studied.
-This course may be used for either history or sociology cultural experiences of Africans in America.
-The course emphasizes the diverse nature of those experiences and the different ways they have been interpreted.
+This course may be used for either history or sociology credit.